noviz-org/speaking-radar/README.md

 - Gitignore for API Key

-## what information should be outputed:
+## What information should be outputed:

 - Name of POI
 - Distance to POI